Remote Signing Guide in SnapSign: Step-by-Step to Get Model Releases Signed from Anywhere

 Since using SnapSign, I haven't needed to delay a shoot or track down a release after wrapping up.
 It’s effective not only for major productions - it works well for freelancers, independent filmmakers, and small groups too.

 Best part?
 It’s a model releases app free to download.
 No gatekeeping.
 No bloated pricing.
-It just works - across iOS, Android, and desktop.
+It just works - across iOS and Android.

 Still printing forms and counting on people not to disappear on you afterward?
 You’re complicating life more than necessary.